'A more dangerous world': West, Russia mull nuclear steps

 The weaknesses that Russia's invasion exposed in its conventional military forces may leave Putin feeling even more compelled in the future to threaten nuclear use as his best weapon against the far-stronger United States and Nato.

-Jeffrey Lewis, an arms control expert and professor at the Middlebury Institute, said the nuclear danger is going up.
+Jeffrey Lewis, an arms control expert and professor at the Middlebury Institute, said the nuclear danger was going up.

-But the risk of intentional nuclear escalation now is high enough to make a cease-fire in Ukraine crucial, Nunn said.
-The modern threat of cyberattacks adds to the risk of a mistaken launch.
-And it's not clear how vulnerable US and, especially, Russian systems are to such hacking attempts, he said.
+But the risk of intentional nuclear escalation now was high enough to make a cease-fire in Ukraine crucial, Nunn said.
+The modern threat of cyberattacks added to the risk of a mistaken launch.
+And it was not clear how vulnerable US and, especially, Russian systems were to such hacking attempts, he said.

-Putin "has been very reckless in his saber rattling with nuclear weapons," Nunn said.
+Putin "has been very reckless in his sabre-rattling with nuclear weapons," Nunn said.
 "And that I think has made everything more dangerous, including a blunder."

 - AP